5 Showing the Right Numbers with ggplot() Data Transformations

 Still not great, but getting better.
 We can clearly see that the overall trend is positive but that it doesn’t always hold up at the state level.
 In some states the relationship is actually negative and strongly so.

 In addition to grouping geoms by categories, we can also create multiple panels that show relationships by different groups.
-This might be another useful approach to incorporate as we visualize the relationship between population size and the share that is black.
+This might be another useful approach to incorporate as we visualize the relationship between population size and the share of the county that is black.

 Let’s see what this looks like by using the variable called census_region.
 This column in our data has four values indicating whether a state is in the Northeast, Midwest, South, or West.